r0hitm/devavatar-archived/src/content/blog/how-ubcs-how-to-code-course-transformed-my-approach-to-programming.md

 ---
 title: "How UBC's How to Code Course Transformed My Approach to Programming"
-description: "My experience with UBC's How to Code course and how it changed the way I approach programming problems now."
+description: "My experience with UBC's How to Code course and how it changed the way I approach programming problems now.
+The point isn't to learn a language.
+The point is to learn a programming paradigm that transcends language entirely."
 pubDatetime: 2023-02-27T00:00:00.000Z
 tags:
   - review
+  - programming
 ---

 ## Table of Contents